P ≠ NP Proof

 this same input or reducing the instance of the

-of the XG-SAT is impossible, by the proof of the
+an instance of the XG-SAT is impossible, by

-Proposition 5.1.
-We will see below that to decide the XG-SAT without simulating the
+the proof of the Proposition 5.1.
+We will see below that to decide the

-running of S – or do it in a running
+XG-SAT without simulating the running of S – or do it in a running time upper bounded by any fixed (or even

-time upper bounded by a fixed integer polynomial function of |w| – is impossible, too:
+non-fixed) integer polynomial function of |w| –

-any input, decide the XG-SAT problem.
+decide the XG-SAT problem.

 Proof.
 Let S encoded into w be